MNoichl/opinionated/README.md

 `opinionated` provides simple, clean stylesheets for plotting with `matplotlib` and `seaborn`.

-It's modeled and named after hrbrthemes in R, by hrbrmstr, which are "Opinionated, typographic-centric ggplot2 themes".
+It's modeled and named after [hrbrthemes](https://github.com/hrbrmstr/hrbrthemes) in R, by Bob Rudis, which are "Opinionated, typographic-centric ggplot2 themes".
 It's not meant to be an exact clone though, I have made a few different choices.

 The main application I had in mind was to increase the quality of plots in colab-environments, where there is a very small range of preinstalled fonts.
 The package therefore automatically downloads fonts from GoogleFonts.
 But I think everything should also work on your local machine.
 Be aware though, that it's not super well-tested, and might e. g. fail with facets.